navaehsan/gene_expression_prediction_1/README.md

 # aFC_Whole_Blood.txt
-This is a tab delimited file providing allelic fold change for each variant.
+This is a tab delimited file providing allelic fold change for each eQTL.
 In this file for each variant in columnn "variant_id" we have the following information:

 gene_id : gene associated to that variant